adamvietro/Elixir-In-Action/README.md

 One thing to add is that in this chapter you might start to become more comfortable with the idea of a crash and what to do in that case.
 Crashes (when supervised) can be beneficial, as it starts you in a known state.
 YOu can use this to just get back on track or to try and replicate the crash.

 **Chapter 10**
+In this chapter we started off talking about Tasks.
+We learned about ways in which we can synchronize tasks or perform them asynchronously.

+We then went into Agents, this has more detail and ways of dealing with concurrent tasks.
+They are not as robust as GenServer but if you only need init/1 cast and call you should be fine.

+Lastly we went into ETS tables.
+They are a lightweight module that can do a lot of what a GenServer state can do.
+There will be places that it won't work.
+But with everything we have learned so far start with GenServer and then reduce the implementation until it works with what you need.